bbottema/simple-java-mail/modules/cli-module/DAEMON.md

 # Simple Java Mail CLI daemon

 The daemon is optional.
-Ordinary `sjm send`, `connect`, and `validate` commands still run once in the current process and close their Mailer.
+Ordinary `sjm send`, `connect`, `probe`, and `validate` commands still run once in the current process and close their Mailer.
 The CLI requires Java 17 or newer; the non-CLI libraries require Java 11 or newer.

 ## Commands